According to the Rules of origin, in order to claim preferential treatment, there are a couple of options.

-One option is for the exporter to provide a statement of origin on commercial documentation stating the origin as per the below.
-It can be in a separate document but must be passed across with the commercial documents.
-This may be foregone by use of a long-term supplier’s declaration which must be produced in the event of queries by customs authorities.
+One option is for the exporter to provide a statement of origin on commercial documentation.
+It can be in a separate document but must be provided together with the commercial documents.
+Where the value of the consignment is under €6,000, such declaration is sufficient.

 The statement of origin provided by an EU exporter format is as follows: